peterb12/A-Tour-Of-Haskell/Week2.md

 ### Our Example: DNA Nucleotides

 When you taken a biology course that talks about DNA, you may learn about nucleotides; these are the molecules that make up our genes.
 The molecules in those nucleotides fit together in a very specific way so that when a DNA (or RNA) molecule is created, it always fits together.
 We can say that the nucleotide that "plugs into" another nucleotide is its _complement_.
+A sequence of paired nucleotides together make up a strand of DNA.

 Here's a diagram:

 ![Nucleotides](https://external-content.duckduckgo.com/iu/?u=https%3A%2F%2Fs3.amazonaws.com%2Fai2-vision-textbook-dataset%2Fdataset_releases%2Frc2%2Ftrain%2Fquestion_images%2Fdna_8054.png)

+(Image credit: Allen Institute of AI)

 There are four types of Nucleotides: adenine, guanine, thymine, and cystine.
 For convenience, let's call these `'A'`, `'G'`, `'T'`, and `'C'`.
 (There's actually a `'U'` for RNA as well, but let's ignore that one for now).